Alabama Creole people: Late 19th to 20th centuries

+Cajuns descended from prominent Mobile families continue to live in the district of Mobile.
+In 2024, Cajuns were crucial to the victory of Cajun Congressman Shomari Figures (D).

 Alabama Cajans

-Country Creoles who lived in the bayous outside of Mobile, in the forests of Baldwin County, and in the hills of Mount Vernon were designated as Cajans during the years after the Civil War.
+Country Creoles who lived in the bayous outside of Mobile, in the forests surrounding Daphne, and in the hills of Mount Vernon were designated as "Cajans" during the years after the Civil War.
 They gained their name from a corruption of Acadian, matching the Cajuns of Louisiana.
 Creoles at this time used the term Cajun/Cajan (French: Cadjin [ka.dʒɛ̃]) interchangeably with the social designation petit habitant (Creole peasant), and the Cajans of Alabama adopted the Cajan name to distinguish themselves from the urban Creoles of Mobile.

+Alabama Cajans inhabited a region called the Cajan Country, which was all of the bayou country surrounding Mobile; to the north, it reached the hills of Mount Vernon and Citronelle; to the east, it reached through the bayous and forests around Daphne to the Perdido River.

-Alabama Cajans were of varying racial mixtures, some under Alabama's new racial laws were considered black, others were considered white, and others yet designated as Indians.
+Cajans were of varying racial mixtures; some under Alabama's new racial laws were considered black, others were considered white, and others yet designated as Indians.
 Cajans were discriminated against due to their racial ambiguity, and many remained illiterate due to not having access to public schools.
 Cajans tended to stay among their own communities.